-- 1. Facility Maintenance Department
+- 1. Facility Maintenance Department;

-- 2. Medical Department
+- 2. Medical Department;

-- 3. Food Service Department
+- 3. Food Service Department;

-- 4. Electronics Shop
+- 4. Electronics Shop;

-- 5. Recreation Department
+- 5. Recreation Department; and

 - 6. Armory

-In SPCs and CDFs, each department head is responsible for implementing tool control procedures in that department, and the following procedures are specifically required of the Facility Maintenance Department Head, Health Services Administrator (HSA), Food Service Manager, Electronics Technician, Recreation Specialist, and Senior Firearms Instructor:
+Each department head is responsible for implementing tool control procedures in that department, and the following procedures are specifically required of the facility maintenance department head, health services administrator (HSA), food service manager, electronics technician, recreation specialist and senior firearms instructor:

-1. Prepare a computer-generated inventory of all class "R" tools in the maintenance restricted-tool room, the medical facility, the food service department; the electronics work area, recreation areas, and the armory.
+1. prepare a computer-generated inventory of all class "R" tools in the maintenance restricted-tool room, the medical facility, the food service department, the electronics work area, recreation areas and the armory;

-2. Post a copy of the class "R" tool inventory with the equipment in a prominent position in the equipment area.

-- 3. Submit a second copy of the inventory to the chief of security. - 4.
-Retain a third copy in the department. - 5.
-Repeat the class "R" tool inventory on a regular schedule: - Weekly -- food service - Monthly -- facility maintenance, medical - Quarterly -- electronics work area, recreation areas, armory - 6.
-Send a copy of the inventory report to the facility administrator.

-- 7. Report missing tools in accordance with procedures specified below. - 8.
-All inventory sheets will include the date of issuance/revision.
+- 2. post a copy of the class "R" tool inventory with the equipment in a prominent position in the equipment area; - 3. submit a second copy of the inventory to the Chief of Security; - 4. retain a third copy in the department; - 5. review and where necessary revise the class "R" tool inventory on a regular schedule: - a. weekly-food service, - b. monthly-facility maintenance, medical, and - c. quarterly-electronics work area, recreation areas, armory; - 6. forward a copy of the inventory report to the facility administrator; - 7. report missing tools in accordance with procedures specified below; and - 8. include on all inventory sheets the date of issuance/revision.